 The first step when making a credit card debt repayment plan is to decide which cards to start with.
 At first glance, your total amount owed may be pretty daunting.
 That’s why breaking up what you owe by credit card, specifically by interest rate, is a smart strategy.
 Tackling your highest interest cards first can help you shorten your repayment schedule.
 For me, knocking out that first small amount of debt was the inspiration I needed to continue on my repayment path, so even if this isn’t your highest interest card, that boost of confidence may be just what you need, too.

 Once you prioritize your credit cards for debt repayment, it’s time to set a repayment goal.
 How long will you need to pay off your credit card debt?
 One year?
 Thirty-six months?
 Make your goal realistic, but don’t give yourself too much slack.
 One month off your plan and your entire schedule could come careening to a halt.
 Do your best to set a goal and stick to it.

 With your goal written and posted in a visible place (motivation is the name of the game), you’re ready to begin scheduling your payments.
 An accurate payment schedule will tell you exactly when and how much your payments need to be from now until they are paid off in full.
-Not sure how to calculate your credit card debt repayment?
-Our calculator can help you map it out according to your payoff goal.

 The last tip for paying down your credit card debt is to continue saving money.
 It’s easy to set aside your savings goals in favor of credit card debt repayment, but once your debt is gone, getting back into the swing of saving money can be difficult.
 Rather than resolving to start saving after your debt is paid, commit to save more.
 This is also a good deterrent for falling back into old habits like overspending on credit cards.